 Tom Colvin

-Android GDE, CTO at Apptaura
+Android GDE, freelancer, co-founder of Apptaura

 Basingstoke, United Kingdom